Hate Crime Information

 Q. What is a hate crime?

-A. In Pennsylvania, a hate crime is an offense that causes physical harm to the victim, or an offense that threatens to commit harm to a victim or group, that is motivated by race, religion, ethnic/national origin, gender, age, disability or sexual orientation of the victim(s).
+A. In Pennsylvania, a hate crime is an offense that causes physical harm to the victim, or an offense that threatens to commit harm to a victim or group, that is motivated by race, religion, ethnic/national origin, gender, gender identity, age, disability or sexual orientation of the victim(s).

 Q. What is the difference between hate crime and hate speech?